Fox Eye Lift Using V Soft Lift Lifting PDO Threads

 Medically reviewed by: Elizabeth Williams RN

-There are actually two types of Fox eye procedures — a more invasive surgical one and the less invasive “lift” variety.
+There are actually two types of Fox Eye lift procedures — a more invasive surgical one and the less invasive “lift” variety.

 To give you a better idea of which entails, we’ll explain and contrast the two procedures, focusing on the lift so you know what to expect.